phoenix-python/djcache/README.md

 Djcache uses two strategies for correct invalidation of sql queries

-First one uses django signals for correct invalidation.
+First one uses django signals for correct invalidation

 It can work with any relational database but can not invalidate data if it has changed outside of django

-Second uses triggers and special udf function.
+Second uses triggers and special udf function

-It's invalidation doesn't depend on django but currently works only with MySQL For installation of custom udf function run make
+It's invalidation doesn't depend on django but currently works only with MySQL

+For installation of custom udf function run make

 To check that everything is fine go to mysql shell and run next line

         select sys_exec('id');

 If result code is 0 then installation succeeded

 For trigger creation run:

         import djcache